dex2dot0/community-plugin-docs/website/docs/intro.md

 # Welcome

-Welcome to the CommunityPlugin docs!
+Welcome to the Community Plugin docs!

 ## Disclamer